PetoLau/jekyll-now/_posts/2016-11-08-Exploration-data-from-smart-meters-in-R.md

 ##  - attr(*, ".internal.selfref")=<externalptr>
 {% endhighlight %}

 Extract IDs with an whole length (105408).
-This is necessary to facilitate further work with time series .
+This is necessary to facilitate further work with time series.

 {% highlight r %}
 count_ID <- DT[, .N, ID]